petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 For example,
 if a performance or user experience (UX) deficiency shows up in testing, we may need to go back and redesign and reimplement parts of the software.
-If each iteration requires similar amounts of documentation to be handed off, the process may be slow enough to allow competitors to gain an advantage.
+If each iteration incurs the same communication overhead, the process may be slow enough to allow competitors to gain an advantage.
 Working in smaller chunks and testing each one allows us to discover issues earlier where they are cheaper to fix.

-We can see some waterfall aspects in research as well.
+We can see some waterfall tendencies in research as well.
 Data collection might be treated as a distinct phase from data analysis, which might be siloed from writing.